open-policy-agent/gatekeeper-library/website/docs/validation/httpsonly.md

 ---
 id: httpsonly
-title: HTTPS only
+title: HTTPS Only
 ---

-# HTTPS only
+# HTTPS Only

 ## Description
 Requires Ingress resources to be HTTPS only.
 Ingress resources must include the `kubernetes.io/ingress.allow-http` annotation, set to `false`.
 By default a valid TLS {} configuration is required, this can be made optional by setting the `tlsOptional` parameter to `true`.